Nicholas Turturro: Career

 He received two Emmy Award nominations for playing James Martinez on the television series NYPD Blue.
 He was on the series for its first seven seasons.
 He was a guest ring announcer at WrestleMania XI for the main event of Shawn Michaels vs. Diesel.
 His list of credits include portraying Al Capone in an episode of George Lucas's The Young Indiana Jones Chronicles and playing the role of Brucie in The Longest Yard and Renaldo in I Now Pronounce You Chuck & Larry.
 In July 2009, Turturro began co-starring in the comedy web series Dusty Peacock on Crackle.
 He played Sgt.
 Anthony Renzulli on Blue Bloods from 2010 to 2016.

 He is a frequent collaborator with Spike Lee, appearing in six of his films.

 Personal life

 Turturro is an avid New York Yankees fan and is known for his passionate videos on social media supporting the team.
+He is co-owner of Prince St. Pizza since 2022.